 The sole category of people participating in on-site inspections is the staff of the Competition Authority.
 The staff has no duty to wait for a lawyer to arrive.
 That said, they may sometimes agree to wait for a short while for a lawyer to come but may impose certain conditions (eg, to seal file cabinets or disrupt email communications).

-In the case of a proven cartel activity, the companies concerned shall be separately subject to fines of up to 10 per cent of their Turkish turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
-Employees and managers of the undertakings or association of undertakings that had a determining effect on the creation of the violation are also fined up to 5 per cent of the fine imposed on the undertaking or association of undertaking.
-The current minimum fine is 17,700 lira.
+In the case of a proven cartel activity, the companies concerned shall be separately subject to fines of up to 10% of their Turkish turnover generated in the financial year preceding the date of the fining decision (if this is not calculable, the turnover generated in the financial year nearest to the date of the fining decision will be taken into account).
+Employees and managers of the undertakings or association of undertakings that had a determining effect on the creation of the violation are also fined up to 5% of the fine imposed on the undertaking or association of undertaking.
+The minimum fine for 2017 is 18,377 lira.

 The Competition Law makes reference to article 17 of the Law on Minor Offences to require the Board to take into consideration factors such as:

 - the level of fault and the amount of possible damage in the relevant market;

 - the market power of the undertaking within the relevant market;